Xu Can: Xu vs. Wood

 On July 6, 2021, it was announced that Xu would be defending his WBA (Regular) title against British featherweight champion Leigh Wood in Brentwood, England on July 31 as part of Matchroom's Fight Camp.
 Despite being a -350 favorite, Xu was outboxed during periods of the fight, and suffered an upset defeat via twelfth-round technical knockout.

+Post-title career

+Xu would next return to the ring on October 7, 2022 to face Brandon Leon Benitez in Plant City, Florida.
+Xu suffered his second consecutive loss, via split decision; one judge scored the bout 97–93 in Xu's favor, but he was overruled by the other two judges who both scored the bout 96–94 for Benitez.

 Personal life

 Xu was born in Fuzhou, Jiangxi, and has since moved his residence to Beijing.
 His parents were pastry-makers, and he was encouraged by his father to pursue a career in boxing.
 When Xu dropped out of junior high school during his third year, he joined China's only professional boxing club at the time, named Zhongwei, in Kunming, Yunnan where he began training as a boxer.